mauriciosoares/core.js/README.md

 });
 ```

-This way you can register a new module, and everything inside the `init` method will be called once the module is started
+This way you can register a new module, and the method `init` will be called once the module is started, if it exists.

 ```js
 Core.start('tweet'); // Log: starting tweet module